-Throughout the autumn, Hauser & Wirth is honoured to devote all three of its London galleries to a presentation of works from the collection of Reinhard Onnasch.
-A celebration of Onnasch’s longstanding passion for art and collecting, ‘Re-View: Onnasch Collection’ is curated by Paul Schimmel, a post-war scholar and the newly announced Partner of Hauser Wirth & Schimmel.
-The exhibition focuses on the period between 1950 and 1970, which saw the birth of some of the most important artistic movements of the 20th century.
-It will feature significant works from the Onnasch Collection, including iconic examples of Pop Art, Fluxus, Colorfield, Assemblage, Minimalism and Abstract Expressionism from the New York School of Art, many of which have never been presented before in London.
+Beginning 7 February, Hauser & Wirth is honored to present an extraordinary selection of works from the collection of Reinhard Onnasch.
+A celebration of Onnasch’s longstanding passion for art and collecting, ‘Re-View: Onnasch Collection’ is curated by Paul Schimmel, celebrated post-war scholar and Partner of Hauser Wirth & Schimmel.
+The exhibition focuses on the period between 1950 and 1970, decades when New York’s cultural influence was unrivaled and some of the most important artistic movements of the 20th century were born.
+On view will be iconic examples of Pop Art, Fluxus, Color Field, Assemblage, Minimalism, and Abstract Expressionism.

 ‘Re-View: Onnasch Collection’ will remain on view at Hauser & Wirth’s West 18th Street gallery through 12 April 2014.

 Born in Görlitz, Germany in 1939, Reinhard Onnasch was one of the first German art dealers to open a gallery in New York City following World War II.
 His foray in Manhattan began in the autumn of 1973, with the debut of the Onnasch Gallery at 139 Spring Street and Gerhard Richter’s first solo exhibition in America.
 A pioneering figure, fascinated by the rapid succession of overlapping and competing movements, Onnasch introduced New York painters to Berlin and further exposed German artists to the American art scene.
 Although he emerged as a dealer and collector in the midst of the city’s financial collapse, he nevertheless succeeded in presenting major exhibitions and cementing a long-standing relationship with New York and its artists.